-In this article from the February 2015 issue of The Strad, Jens Stenz takes a close look at a short but broad 18th-century Milanese viola
+In this article from the February 2015 issue of The Strad, Jens Stenz takes a close look at a short but broad 18th-century viola made in Padua

 Antonio Bagatella is not one of the most well-known violin makers, but mocking his surname (‘unimportant’ in Italian) would be unfair.
 A ‘Bagatella’ may also refer to a short, nice piece of music.
 On his labels Bagatella describes himself using the Latinised word delectans, from the Italian ‘dilettante’ meaning amateur.

 In the times in which he lived, the word had a less negative connotation than it does today.
 Born in Padua in 1716, Bagatella was the author of Regole per la construzione de’ violini, viole, violoncelli e violoni, one of the first treatises on violin making.
 It was published in 1782 and confirms that Bagatella was self-taught and active as a maker from the age of 20.

 Much of his work involved modifying Baroque instruments to make them suitable for Classical repertoire.
 For 30 years he was a close associate of the violinist Giuseppe Tartini (see page 98), working on his instruments and those of his students.

 Interestingly, this 1759 viola has survived in its original condition.
 Since c.1824 it has been used in private circles rather than by professional musicians.
 There is no sign that it has ever been opened for repair, and it retains its original short, thin bass-bar.
 The neck is held in place by a single iron nail, visible on the inside of the top-block.
 The ebony fingerboard is also original.